menon92/BanglaTranslator/README.md

 # BanglaTranslator
 Translate bangla to english.
 This model is train based on encoder decoder with attention mechanism.
 This repository may be a starting point to approaching `bangla machine translation` problem.
+If this repository helps others people who are working on bangla machine translation then it would be very greatfull for me.

 ## Dataset
 I use dataset provide in [http://www.manythings.org/anki/ben-eng.zip](http://www.manythings.org/anki/ben-eng.zip) .
 This dataset contain english bangla sentence pair in the following format,